Kyle Rayner: Countdown and beyond

 In Countdown, Weeks 49-47, Kyle Rayner is among those "anomalies" listed by the Monitors as being dangerous to the Universe, so he is on their list for termination.
 Also on the list are Duela Dent, Donna Troy, and Jason Todd.

-Rayner briefly appears in All-New Atom #15, once again carrying a Green Lantern ring (through his narration, Rayner makes it clear that he is no longer Ion, stating that he "[has] to change [his] business cards").
-He now joins Donna Troy, Jason Todd, Bob the Monitor, and the Jokester in the Countdown Presents the Search for Ray Palmer.
+Kyle briefly appears in All-New Atom #15, once again carrying a Green Lantern ring.
+He makes it clear that he is no longer Ion, stating that he "[has] to change [his] business cards".
+Kyle joins Donna Troy, Jason Todd, Bob the Monitor, and the Jokester in the Countdown Presents the Search for Ray Palmer.
 This story takes place after the events of the "Sinestro Corps War", though it was started while the war was still ongoing in the Green Lantern and Green Lantern Corps series.
-Rayner's new uniform is an amalgamation of his previous Lantern uniforms and elements of the traditional version, as well as his original mask.
+Kyle's new uniform is an amalgamation of his previous Lantern uniforms and elements of the traditional version, as well as his original mask.

 When the challengers finally locate Ray Palmer (on Earth-51) Bob attacks him, revealing his acts of assistance to be a ruse.
 Kyle escapes with Ray, who reveals that it was the deceased Earth-51 Ray Palmer who was meant to stop the great disaster, not him.
 The two are then attacked by Power Ring and evil versions of Booster Gold and Supergirl.
 While the battle between Monarch and Superboy-Prime rages, the hand of the Source urges the Challengers to go to Apokolips.
 With the help of Earth-51's Monitor, Nix Uotan, the group manages to leave before Superboy-Prime tears open Monarch's armor, obliterating that entire universe.

-After Darkseid's defeat, Rayner joins Donna, Ray, and Forager in becoming border guards to the Multiverse.
+After Darkseid's defeat, Kyle joins Donna, Ray, and Forager in becoming border guards to the Multiverse.